Azure/aks-engine/docs/tutorials/containermonitoringaddon.md

 ## Onboarding

 Container Monitoring can be onboarded either through the monitoring add-on or the HELM chart.
-Monitoring add-on can be configured in the following ways
+Following are supported options to enable container-monitoring add-on during the cluster creation or post custer creation.

+> Note: option 1) and 2) are supported only through `aks-engine deploy` command.

 ### 1. Using Default Log Analytics Workspace